-Timetables for the current semester are posted at www.bath.ac.uk/timetable/ a few weeks before the semester begins.
-These are general timetables for your programme and year so not all the information will be applicable to you personally.
-Using the unit codes of your units, which you can find in the on-line Programme and Unit Catalogue, you have to translate the general timetable into your personal timetable.
-Timetable slots identified as lectures are the most important ones.
-Seminars/tutorials/practicals will not normally take place every week: check the week numbers listed for each slot.
+What you will be given is a general timetable for your programme and year.
+Obviously, not all the information on that timetable will be applicable to you personally.
+Using the list of your mandatory and optional units, which you can find in the on-line Programme and Unit Catalogue, you have to translate the general timetable into your personal timetable.
+Seminars may not take place every week: check the week numbers listed for each slot.
 More detailed information about seminar groups and the weeks in which they meet will normally be provided in the first lecture of a unit.
-The University is developing a system which will create individual timetables through SAMIS.

-Understanding the general timetable and generating your personal timetable can be a rather confusing exercise.
-Your Personal Tutor will be happy to provide assistance where required.
+Understanding the general timetable and generating your personal timetable can be a rather confusing exercise, although is it relatively straightforward once you know the relevant Unit Codes and seminar groups.
+Your Personal Tutor is able to provide assistance where required.
 Given the complexity of the timetabling procedure, it can easily happen that the timetables handed out at the beginning of the semester are not fully correct.
 You always need to be prepared for minor changes, which might need to be made in the first few days of the semester.

 The complexity of the timetable is such that we cannot normally accommodate requests from individuals to avoid classes at certain times, or to switch seminar groups so as to be with their friends.
-We will try to help students who have childcare commitments or regular hospital appointments, but make no promises; if you don't have compelling reasons such as these, please don't ask!
+We will try to help students who have childcare commitments or regular hospital appointments, but make no promises; if you don't have compelling reasons such as these, please do not ask!
 The Director of Studies is the person to contact about timetable problems.